alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-29-tawassul-through-creatures.md

 group1: true
 locale: en
 lang: en
-excerpt: Thus, whoever claims that Allah is not above or below us or to our right or left has contradicted the evidence of the Qur'an and Sunnah.
+summary: Thus, whoever claims that Allah is not above or below us or to our right or left has contradicted the evidence of the Qur'an and Sunnah.
 ---

 ### Question: